openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 Below is depicted such a configuration:
 ![rtsp](rtsp.png)

-All the client scenarios mentioned below can read the input content from mentioned 3 sources and also send the results to 3 destinations: local screen or Xserver display, encoded video file or send an RTSP output stream.
+All the client scenarios mentioned below can read the input content from mentioned 3 sources and also send the results to 3 destinations: local screen, encoded video file or RTSP output stream.

 In the demo will be used two gRPC communication patterns which might be advantageous depending on the scenario.